AliusDieMorietur/course-work/README.md

 ## Usage
 ### Default
-1. Fork and clone this repository or prepare configuration yourself
+1. Fork or clone this repository[https://github.com/AliusDieMorietur/course-work]
+2. Run <code>node server.js</code> (prepared server)
+3. Customize provided example
+4. Enjoy basic PWA experience!
+---or---
+1. Prepare directory and all files needed
-2. Connect <code>app-lib.js</code> in your html file before your client scripts
+2. Copy <code>app-lib.js</code> and connect it in your html file before your client scripts
-3. Use <code>importScripts('./js/app-lib.js')</code>in your worker file and add basic configuration to your worker
-4. Initialize db as it shown in [documentation](https://github.com/AliusDieMorietur/course-work/blob/master/lib-docs.md)
+4. Configure worker and db as it shown in [documentation](https://github.com/AliusDieMorietur/course-work/blob/master/lib-docs.md)
-5. Run <code>node server.js</code> (prepared server) or set up your own one which can serve static
+5. Use any server which can serve static
-6. Enjoy basic PWA experience!
+6. Use methods provided
+7. Enjoy!

 ### With scv